Crusades: Background

+The Church of the Holy Sepulchre in Jerusalem, which was captured by the Seljuk Turks in 1071, triggering the geopolitical crises that led to the Crusades.

 Sites linked to Jesus's ministry became popular pilgrimage destinations in Roman Palestine.
 Christian emperors built churches at these locations, including the Church of the Holy Sepulchre, marking Jesus's crucifixion and resurrection in Jerusalem.
 In 395, the Roman Empire split into eastern and western halves.
 The Western Roman Empire had fragmented into smaller kingdoms by 476, while the Eastern Roman (Byzantine) Empire persisted, though it lost vast territories to the rising Islamic Caliphate in the 7th century.
 Jerusalem fell to Caliph Umar in 638.
 Islamic expansion, motivated by jihad (holy war), reached Western Europe with the Muslim conquest of much of the Iberian Peninsula after 711.
 Christians under Muslim rule were dhimmi—legally protected but socially subordinate.
 Islam's ideological unity fractured over disputes about leadership.
 The Shi'a believed authority belonged to the descendants of Muhammad's cousin and son-in-law, Ali, while the Sunni majority rejected the Alids' hereditary claim.
 By the mid-10th century, three rival caliphates had emerged: the Umayyads in al-Andalus (Muslim Spain), the Shi'ite Fatimids in Egypt, and the Abbasids in the Middle East.

 To Muslim observers, such as Ibn Khordadbeh, the remote and less developed Western Europe was merely a source of slaves and raw materials.
 However, between c.
 950 and c.
 1070, drought and cold spells across North Africa, the Middle East, and Central Asia led to famine and migration.
 Interfaith tensions escalated, culminating in the temporary destruction of the Holy Sepulchre in 1009.
 From the 1040s, nomadic Turkomans disrupted the Middle East.
 In 1055, their leader Tughril I of the Seljuk clan assumed authority within the Abbasid Caliphate with Caliph Al-Qa'im's consent.
 Tughril's nephew Alp Arslan crushed the Byzantines at the Battle of Manzikert in 1071, opening Anatolia to Turkoman migration.
 The Seljuk Empire emerged as a loose federation of provinces ruled by Seljuk princes, Turkoman warlords and Arab emirs.
 As Byzantine control collapsed, Armenian and Greek strongmen took over frontier cities and fortresses.